 Importantly, remove them from the oven and use the same measuring cup to press down on them a second time.
 This will make an indentation for your pumpkin pie filling!

 Then you can finish baking the cookies and they will bake through with indentation in place!

-Meanwhile, make your royal icing!
+Assuming you want to take these pumpkin pie cookies to the ultimate level, make your royal icing!
 I’m getting better at royal icing.
 You can check out my meme cookies post for more details on the icing.

 Now for assembly!
 Once your cookies are completely cool, fill them with a thin layer of pumpkin pie filling.